tbrlpld/100-days-of-code/log.md

 Also, tried to make logtweet script installable.
 Don't know how to handle the config file yet.

+### Thoughts
+You can define additional files to be packaged with when using setuptools.
+But, where do the additional files end up?
+Can I access them?
+Can the user look there?

+Also, does it even make sense to expect the config file near the module?
+The config should probably be somewhere that is easy for the user to access.

 ### Link(s)
 1. [Day 79 Commit -- Logtweet Script](https://github.com/tbrlpld/100daysofweb-with-python-course/commit/c9305f4915eba4abd3f7f8cb61cc1281704150a5)